-Church Council President and Faith in Action Student Minister
+Student Minister of Faith in Action Student*

-Melanie Rohla is a junior at the University of Illinois studying Environmental Science and Global Studies.
+Melanie is a senior at the University of Illinois studying Environmental Science and Global Studies.
 Born in Texas, she now comes from Lisle, IL, and she has been attending Saint Andrew’s for two years.
 Growing up, her home churches had strong focuses on service and justice, leading her to take on the role of Faith in Action Student Minister at Saint Andrew’s.
 Melanie also serves as our Council President.

 Pastor and Director

-Pastor Amy C. Thoren holds a B.A. from St. Olaf College and an MDiv from the Lutheran School of Theology at Chicago.
+Pastor Amy holds a B.A. from St. Olaf College and an MDiv from the Lutheran School of Theology at Chicago.
 She studied and lived in Germany before being ordained in 2004, and she served 2 congregations in the other twin cities (Mpls/St Paul) before landing in Central IL.
 She loves biking, music, arts, language, composting with worms, and all things sustainably green.
 She often has more questions than answers, and she believes young adults and students are wonderfully honest about the intersection of their lives, their studies, the institutional church, and both faith and doubt.
 She believes the church is about a community of love formed by God’s radical grace known in Christ, and she’s eager to meet you for coffee or lunch.

-Rachel Rasmussen has been the office administrator at St. Andrew’s since November 2015.
+Rachel has been the office administrator at St. Andrew’s since November 2015.
 She has taught intergroup dialogue courses through the UI Dean’s Office for Inclusion and Intercultural Relations and is the volunteer coordinator for UC Books to Prisoners.
 She has lived in Champaign for 20 years with her husband and raised two children.